Sandy Gunn: Early war service

-Gunn was promoted to Flying Officer on 25 January 1942, and flew many long-range missions over German naval units on the Norwegian coast and in the North Atlantic, often in terrible weather conditions.
+Gunn was promoted to Flying Officer on 25 January 1942, and flew many long-range missions over German naval units on the Norwegian coast and in the North Atlantic, often in terrible weather.
 On one occasion he crashed in the North Atlantic after his aircraft ran out of fuel.

 Prisoner of war

-At 0807 hours on the morning of 5 March 1942, Gunn took off from RAF Wick in a Supermarine Spitfire on a photo reconnaissance mission of the German naval anchorages on the Norwegian coastline near Trondheim, Norway.
-He was shot down with burn on hands and face by two Messerschmitt Bf 109s from Jagdgruppe Losigkeit, flown by Leutnants Heinz Knoke and Dieter Gerhard.
-Gunn bailed out before his Spitfire crashed near Langurda, Surnadal, Norway, and was made a prisoner of war.
+At 08:07 hours on the morning of 5 March 1942,Gunn took off from Wick in a Supermarine Spitfire on a photo reconnaissance mission of the German naval anchorages on the Norwegian coastline near Trondheim, Norway.
+He was shot down with burns on his hands and face by two Messerschmitt Bf 109s from Jagdgruppe Losigkeit, flown by Leutnants Heinz Knoke and Dieter Gerhard.
+Gunn bailed out before his Spitfire crashed near Langurda in Surnadal Municipality, Norway, and was made a prisoner of war.

 Gunn was initially suspected by the Germans of having flown from a covert RAF base somewhere in northern Norway.
 He was questioned over a period of three weeks before being processed into the prison camp system.
 Gunn was sent to Stalag Luft III in the German province of Lower Silesia near the town of Sagan (now Żagań, Poland), where he became a regular member of the tunnelling team.
 In captivity, Gunn was promoted to Flight Lieutenant (24 January 1943).

 The 'Great Escape'

-Gunn was one of 76 men who escaped the prison camp on the night of 24–25 March 1944 in the now famous "Great Escape".
+Gunn was one of 76 men who escaped the prison camp on the night of 24/25 March 1944 in the "Great Escape".
 The alarms sounded upon the discovery of the escape attempt when he had been outside the wire for less than an hour.
 Gunn was quickly arrested on the road to Görlitz (to the south of the camp), and arrived at the collection point for recaptured officers at Görlitz prison.